 Are you considering a career in Information Technology (IT)?
 If so, you’ve already made a sound choice.
 The IT industry is booming, and careers in information technology can offer good pay, a great work environment, and various remote work opportunities.
 IT certifications online may open doors for you.

-By pursuing an online certificate in information technology, you can increase your knowledge, burnish your resume, and potentially open doors to fulfilling, well-paying careers.
+By pursuing certificates in information technology, you can increase your knowledge, burnish your resume, and potentially open doors to fulfilling, well-paying careers.
 When it comes to earning an IT certificate online, you also have a lot of great options to choose from.

 |1||Seminole State College – Information Technology Analysis Certificate||Sanford, Florida|